 At sunset we found a quiet spot at the edge of town overlooking Wadi Dana toward the Dead Sea rift valley.
 We listened to the sounds of goatherds shouts in the distance, the tinkling and clanging of the goats bells, a cuckoo calling, and the distant sound of a shepherd playing a flute and singing.
 It was magical.

 After our stay at Dana we drove to the Dead Sea.
 I had read about a back road near Wadi Musa that’s supposed to be very scenic, but in our guidebook it said that “at the bottom of the hill the pavement is a bit broken”.
-That doesn’t sound too bad.
-We started off down the road and everything was as promised: a smooth and well-paved little road with outstanding scenery, winding its way through the sandstones on the outskirts of Wadi Musa.
+That didn’t sound too bad.
+We started off down the road and everything was as promised: a smooth, gentle, and well-paved little road with outstanding scenery, winding its way through the sandstones on the outskirts of Wadi Musa.
 But after a while the pavement ended, and we found ourselves going down on a steep potholed gravel road.

 I slowed right down and very gently and slowly drove down, trying to avoid the sharp rocks, trying to avoid a flat tire.
 There were some other vehicles coming up the hill, but they were all 4x4s so we were getting a bit concerned.
 Then, in my rear-view mirror I saw another small car coming up behind us.
 I pulled over, let them pass, and saw that they were local Bedouin.
-This was some relief: the locals obviously know the road, and it can be done with a small car.
+This was some relief: the locals obviously know the road, and it can be done with a small car with bald tires.

-We kept on going crawling down the hill, and eventually hit pavement again.
+We kept on going, crawling down the hill, and eventually hit pavement again.
 The temperature kept rising as we descended further, eventually topping out at 43C near the Dead Sea highway.

 The Dead Sea valley was searing hot – well above 40 degrees when we drove through it.
 We first drove through some stony desert and sand dunes.
 We were amazed to see Bedouin tents and goatherds.
 We asked ourselves how these people can survive in this climate – imagine how hot it’ll be here in July!